Featherlist vs Notion

 Notion's flexibility lets you build anything — Kanban boards, CRMs, content calendars.
 Featherlist is intentionally narrow.

 Notion supports real-time collaboration, permissions, and comments at scale.
-Featherlist is built for individual daily execution.
+Featherlist is built for individual capture and follow-through.

 | Feature | Featherlist | Notion |